scikit-beam/NeuNorm/documentation/source/loading.rst

 >>> o_norm.gamma_filter_threshold = 0.2

 **WARNING:**

-#1 From this point, any operation on your data will overwrite the inital data loaded.
-Those
+* #1 From this point, any operation on your data will overwrite the inital data loaded.
-data can be retrieved at any point by doing
-#2 The program won't let you run the same algorithm twice (normalization, df_correction,
+* #2 The program won't let you run the same algorithm twice (normalization, df_correction, oscillation, rebin).
-oscillation, rebin).
 But it's possible to overwrite this option by making a flag **force** equal to True.
 Use this feature at your own risk!

 >>> data = o_norm.data['sample']['data']
 >>> ob = o_norm.data['ob']['data']

 Loading via individual file name
 ################################